ceteri/exelixi/README.md

 ### System Dependencies

 * [Apache Mesos] 0.14.0 rc4
-* Python version 2.7
-* recommended: [Anaconda] as the Python platform
+* Python version 2.7, with [Anaconda] as the recommended Python platform

 ### Current Status

-2013-11-23 first successful launch of customized framework/executor on [Elastic Mesos] 2013-11-21 running one master/one slave only (e.g., on a laptop)
+* 2013-11-23 first successful launch of customized framework/executor on [Elastic Mesos]
+* 2013-11-21 running one master/one slave only (e.g., on a laptop)

 ### TODO

+* remote shell script to manage all master/slave installations
 * integrate [Apache Mesos] <code>test_framework.py</code> and <code>test_executor.py</code>
 * articulate all of the [REST] endpoint services
 * support for multiple Executors in the [hash ring]